Global and local properties of finite groups with only finitely many central units in their integral group ring: Abstract

 \section{Abstract}

-The aim of this article is to explore global and local properties of finite groups whose integral group rings have only trivial central units, so-called \cut\ groups.
-We prove that for such groups, the number of rational valued irreducible characters coincides with the number of rational valued conjugacy classes.
-Further, we provide a natural criterion for nilpotent groups of class $2$ to be \cut\ and give a complete list of simple \cut\ groups.
-Also, the impact of the \cut\ property on Sylow $3$-subgroups is discussed.
-We also collect substantial data on groups which indicates that the class of \cut\ groups is surprisingly large.
+The aim of this article is to explore global and local properties of finite groups whose integral group rings have only trivial central units, so-called cut groups.
+For such a group we study actions of Galois groups on its character table and show that the natural actions on the rows and columns are essentially the same, in particular the number of rational-valued irreducible characters coincides with the number of rational-valued conjugacy classes.
+Further, we prove a natural criterion for nilpotent groups of class 2 to be cut and give a complete list of simple cut groups.
+Also, the impact of the cut property on Sylow 3-subgroups is discussed.
+We also collect substantial data on groups which indicates that the class of cut groups is surprisingly large.
+Several open problems are included.